Mayankrai449/AI_Search_Engine/README.md

 1. **Upload Document**: Add one or more plain-text or PDF files.
 2. **Query in Chat Window**: Ask your questions using natural language.
 3. **View Source Context**: Click "Fetched data" below responses to see the exact document chunks, source PDF names, and page numbers used to generate the answer.
+4. **Search Images**: Use the image toggle button to fetch relevant images when available.
+5. **View Image Sources**: See which PDF and page number each retrieved image comes from.
-4. **Re-query Without Reprocessing**: Upload once, reuse embeddings.
+6. **Re-query Without Reprocessing**: Upload once, reuse embeddings.

 Thank you for using NeoSearch!
 Feel free to reach out with any questions or issues — **mayankraivns@gmail.com**.
-Happy querying! 🧠📄
+Happy querying! 🧠📄🖼️